guerreiro/vue-good-wizard/README.md

     };
   },
   methods: {
-    nextClicked(currentPage) {
+    nextClicked (currentPage) {
       console.log('next clicked', currentPage)
-      return true; //return false if you want to prevent moving to next page },
+      return true; // return false if you want to prevent moving to next page },
-    backClicked(currentPage) {
+    backClicked (currentPage) {
       console.log('back clicked', currentPage);
-      return true; //return false if you want to prevent moving to previous page }
+      return true; // return false if you want to prevent moving to previous page },
+    goToClicked (currentPage) {
+      console.log('go to clicked', currentPage);
+      return true; // return false if you want to prevent moving to a specific step }
   },
 };